transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Then you are ready to deploy a new CA, peer, or ordering node that uses the HSM.

 When you deploy a new node from the console, ensure that you select the advanced deployment option **Hardware security module (HSM)**.
+This option is only available on paid clusters.

 ![Configuring a node to use HSM](../images/hsm-cfg.png "Configuring a node to use HSM"){: caption="Figure 1.
 Configuring a node to use HSM" caption-side="bottom"}